Anisha7/Intro-to-algorithms/chapter2/section3.md

     This is the same as a height of logn

 A total cost then is 1*logn, since each step costs 1 and there are logn steps.
 Thus, the running time of binary search is O(logn)

+## 6. Observe that the while loop of lines 5–7 of the INSERTION-SORT procedure in Section 2.1 uses a linear search to scan (backward) through the sorted subarray A[1..j-1].
+Can we use a binary search (see Exercise 2.3-5) instead to improve the overall worst-case running time of insertion sort to O(nlogn)?

+If the subarray is sorted, then yes we can use binary search to improve the overall worst-case running time.

+## 7. Describe a O(nlogn)-time algorithm that, given a set S of n integers and another integer x, determines whether or not there exist two elements in S whose sum is exactly x.

+Sort the algorithm using merge sort
+Conduct a binary search, adding up the first element and the midpoint and comparing it with x.
+If it is greater, reduce the scope (midpoint).
+If it is smaller, increase the scope.
+Move to the next element if not found.